-At the outset, we will provide you with a detailed client care letter setting out who will be working with you and what work will be done.
-Also included will be our costs information.
+At the outset, we will provide you with a detailed client care letter setting out who will be working with you and what work will be completed, with information of the costs involved.

-We work as a team with each element of the work done by the appropriate member of the team.
-We charge on a time spent basis and your client care letter will detail everyone’s hourly rate.
+We work as a team, with work being completed by an appropriate member of the team.
+We charge on a time spent basis and your client care letter will detail each persons hourly rate.

 The work we do may include:

 - Valuing the assets and liabilities of the estate.

 - Reporting the inheritance tax position to HMRC on the shorter inheritance tax form.